bradleyeckert/chad/verilog/boards/Efinix/README.md

 So, the experiment didn't work.
 Efinix has come a very long way in a very short time.
 They will undoubtedly improve their tools.
 When their 16nm parts hit the supply chain, Efinix will be a serious player in the low end FPGA business.

+## Plan B

+The T20 eval board is okay if a separate FTDI cable (or other COM adapter) provides the UART.

+The T13 and T20 in 0.8mm BGA (256-ball) are good low-cost FPGAs.
+The SPI flash can be programmed using FTDI SPI so that the configuration flash can be programmed without knowing anything about the FPGA.

+The MCU runs much faster in a T13/C3 than in a T8/C2: 75 MHz on a T13F256C3.
+The T13F256C4 can safely run at 80 MHz.
+It has 195 GPIOs available.